d2l-ai/d2l-en/chapter_attention-mechanisms/nadaraya-waston.md

 Specifically,
-the Nadaraya-Watson kernel regression model proposed in 1964 is a simple but complete example for demonstrating machine learning with attention mechanisms.
+the Nadaraya-Watson kernel regression model proposed in 1964 is a simple yet complete example for demonstrating machine learning with attention mechanisms.

 ```{.python .input}